leonardo02lobo/Api-Libreria-Spring/README.md

-# API BOOKSHOP TOGETHER JAVA IN SPRING FRAMEWORK
+# API BOOKSHOP IN JAVA USING SPRING FRAMEWORK

-## This api include the necessary dependencys to run a project in Spring
+## The API include the necessary dependencys to run a project in Spring

 ## The project include: